olleharstedt/tellstory/README.md

 The `<alt>`:s in the record must have exactly the same inner structure, in this case `<he>` and `<his>`.
 Then you use the inline dot-notation `{like.this}` to access the records fields.

-#### Inlining macros, variables and records
+#### Inlining alternatives, macros, variables and records

 Instead of using `<alt useMacro="macro_name">`, you can use the short-hand inline `{#macro_name}`:

     <sentence>A sentence with just one macro: {#my_macro}</sentence>

-The same goes for records and variables:
+The same goes for content, records and variables.
+Inline alternatives is like inline `<alt>` tags, where the content is within quotes:

+    <sentence>A sentence with just two inline alternatives: {"this"|"that"}.</sentence>

+For variables and records:

     <sentence>A sentence with just one variable: {var}</sentence>